 La Russa righted the franchise back to contender mode with a strong new group of horses—from Albert Pujols, the game’s premier offensive force of the new century’s first decade, to two ace-worthy hurlers in Chris Carpenter and Adam Wainwright.
 St. Louis made seven postseason appearances in the 2000s, resulting in two more pennants and a world title over Detroit in 2006—the same year in which a third, more modern baseball-specific version of Busch Stadium opened, with annual gates of three million and more from the loyal Cardinals fan base.

-The La Russa/Pujols era reached an exhilarating coda in 2011 when the Cardinals came from the dead in September and rallied for a spectacular seven-game Series triumph over Texas.
+The La Russa/Pujols era reached an exhilarating coda in 2011 when the Cardinals came back from the dead in September and rallied for a spectacular seven-game Series triumph over Texas.
 With La Russa retired and Pujols lost to free agency, the Cardinals impressively skipped nary a beat as new boss Mike Matheny rode St. Louis to three straight NLCS appearances and one more NL pennant, in 2013.
-Annual contention remains a real thing in St. Louis as the Cardinals have reeled off 12 straight winning campaigns through a solid organization, in front of a loyal (and well supporting) fan base.
+Postseason contention remained an annual constant as the Cardinals didn’t suffer a single losing record throughout the decade thanks to a solid organization, in front of a loyal (and well supportive) fan base.